-Continuing our discussion of prime numbers, in this post we shall discuss two very important concepts of GCF or LCM.
-Frequently on the GMAT, you may have to find the Greatest Common Factor (GCF) or Least Common Multiple (LCM) of a set of two or more numbers.
+Continuing our discussion of prime numbers, we shall discuss two very important concepts of GCF or LCM in this post.
+Frequently, on the GMAT, you may have to find the Greatest Common Factor (GCF) or Least Common Multiple (LCM) of a set of two or more numbers.

 Greatest Common Factor (GCF): the largest factor (or divisor) of two or more integers.
 Also known as GCD (Greatest Common Divisor)